 “One of the most striking of the complications was haemorrhage from mucous membranes, especially from the nose, stomach and intestine.
 Bleeding from the ears and petechial haemorrhages in the skin also occurred”

 The majority of the deaths were caused by secondary bacterial pneumonia but many also died directly from the effects of the virus itself.
 It was a truly terrifying illness.

 The pattern of morbidity and mortality was very different to other flu outbreaks.
-Flu is usually a killer of the very young and old, Spanish flu however was mostly killing those in the 20 to 40 year old age range, the group that is usually most robust and least affected.
+Flu is usually a killer of the very young and old, Spanish flu, however, was mostly killing those in the 20 to 40-year-old age range, the group that is usually most robust and least affected.
 Young pregnant women were particularly susceptible.

 It is now believed that the reason that it killed so many young healthy people was because it triggered a cytokine storm.
-Cytokines are responsible for cell signaling and play a key role in the immune response.
+Cytokines are responsible for cell signalling and play a key role in the immune response.
 Cytokine storm is a phenomenon whereby this reaction becomes uncontrolled and too many immune cells are produced.
 This exaggerated response leads to increased inflammation in the areas affected and causes much more severe symptoms and higher mortality rates.
-In effect a strong healthy immune system became a liability rather than an asset.
+In effect, a strong healthy immune system became a liability rather than an asset.
 This unusually severe form of flu killed as many as 20% of those infected, compared with a mortality rate of 0.1% for a standard epidemic.

 Where did the pandemic really start?

 There has been much speculation about the true origin of the Spanish flu.
 We know that it did not actually originate in Spain but until recently the exact source of the pandemic has been something of a mystery.